C.L.I.F.: Production

 In order to inject realism, the main actors were put through a crash training course on police work and procedures conducted by the Training Command (TRACOM) at the Home Team Academy.
 Scenes were mostly filmed on location outdoors in various parts of Singapore and police establishments such as Tanglin Police Divisional HQ and Police Cantonment Complex.
-Police units featured include the Criminal Investigation Department (CID), Police Coast Guard, Security Command and Special Operations Command specialist units including Police Tactical Unit (PTU), Special Tactics and Rescue (STAR), K-9 unit, Gurkha Contingent (GC) and Crisis Negotiation Unit.
+Police units featured include the Criminal Investigation Department (CID), Police Coast Guard, Security Command and Special Operations Command specialist units including Police Tactical Unit (PTU), Special Tactics and Rescue (STAR), K-9 unit, Gurkha Contingent (GC), and Crisis Negotiation Unit.

 Episodes

-Awards and nominations
+Reception

-C.L.I.F. 警徽天职 was the 2nd most watched drama for 2011 with an average viewership of 924,000.
+C.L.I.F. was the 2nd most watched drama for 2011 with an average viewership of 924,000.
 The final episode attracted over 1,041,000 viewers.
 It also had 47,844 streams per episode, the highest average number of streams per episode on MediaCorp's Catch-Up TV portal on Xinmsn.

 The series was also praised for the departure away from an idealised depiction of police officers and its more realistic portrayal of the unseen struggles and obstacles police officers and their families often face.
 In the past, most MediaCorp police procedurals were mostly focused on the action or comedy.
 In response, MediaCorp commissioned a second season, again in collaboration with the SPF, and filming began at the end of September.
 Most of the main cast is retained.
-Prior to filming, it was confirmed that Tay Ping Hui and Tracy Lee would not be returning and Rui En, Pierre Png and Li Nanxing portrayed new characters.
+Prior to filming, it was confirmed that Tay Ping Hui and Tracy Lee would not be returning and Rui En, Pierre Png, and Li Nanxing portrayed new characters.
 C.L.I.F.
 2 debuted in February 2013.
-The other dramas nominated for Best Drama Series are A Song to Remember, Kampong Ties, Secrets of Sale, and On The Fringe.

-Star Awards 2012

-The show garnered a string of nominations at the 2012 Star Awards in both the acting and professional categories.